Marvin-Deng/AI-Article-Summarizer/README.md

 # AI Article-Summarizer
 An AI Article Summarizer for condensing lengthy articles into concise summaries.
 Simply paste the URL of the article into the search bar and press enter.
+Made using React.js, Redux, and Tailwind CSS.

 ## What I Learned
 - Using Redux Toolkit's RTKQuery to simplify data fetching and state management for API requests